sbarberog/CardGameFX-Demo/README.md

 # Card Game FX - Demo
-Practice demo for a card game implemented with JavaFX.
+Demo for a card game implemented with JavaFX for learning purposes.